DualCoder/vgpu_unlock/README.md

 graphics virtualization technology.
 NVIDIA vGPU normally only supports a few datacenter Teslas and professional Quadro GPUs by design, but not consumer graphics cards through a software limitation.
-This vgpu_unlock tool aims to remove this limitation, thus enabling most Maxwell, Pascal, Volta (untested), and Turing based GPUs to use the vGPU technology.
+This vgpu_unlock tool aims to remove this limitation on Linux based systems, thus enabling most Maxwell, Pascal, Volta (untested), and Turing based GPUs to use the vGPU technology.
 Ampere support is currently a work in progress.

 A community maintained Wiki written by Krutav Shah with a lot more information is [available here.](https://docs.google.com/document/d/1pzrWJ9h-zANCtyqRgS7Vzla0Y8Ea2-5z2HEi4X75d2Q/edit?usp=sharing)